HYDRA - Hybrid Design and Rotorcraft Analysis

 The first problem is called preliminary sizing.
 The four main vehicle characteristics (weight, size, performance and fuel) are interdependent and must be determined simultaneously to ensure that the design is consistent with the parameters chosen.
 Given a fixed payload, mission and some combination of design parameters, an initial guess for vehicle weight is chosen, and fixed-point iterations are performed until the design characteristics converge.

 The second problem can be tackled with multi-variable design optimization, or parametric sweeps.
 The problem with preliminary sizing is that the response surface is extremely non-convex, and global optimization tools add another layer of complexity and require their own specialized fine-tuning of tolerances and error bands for each problem set.
-Response-surface based optimization tools are typically used when evaluating the objective function is so costly that there is no choice but to resort to this middle-man type approach.
+HYDRA is capable of both approaches; factorial search and a multi-discplinary optimization (MDO) framework.

-Instead, the intention is reduce the computational cost of HYDRA so that sweeps of the entire parameter space of design variables can be done.
+Furthermore, the intention is reduce the computational cost of HYDRA so that sweeps of the entire parameter space of design variables can be done, and the code structure is modular for future developments.
 By writing the low-level code in Fortran and wrapping it with Python, distinct modules are created that can be used as plug-and-play units in the Python framework.

 A more detailed look at the various calculations that occur in preliminary sizing is given below.

-More information on HYDRA can be obtained from this page or some of the publications.
+More information on HYDRA can be obtained from this page or some of the publications given below.

 Sridharan, A., Govindarajan, B., Nagaraj, V. T., and Chopra, I., “Design Considerations of a Lift-Offset Single Main Rotor Compound Helicopter,” American Helicopter SocietyAeromechanics Design for Vertical Lift, San Francisco, CA,January 20–22, 2016.